All Collections

 Delegating

-Users are able to delegate AVAX to an already established node on the Avalanche Network.
-Please view this article to learn how to delegate AVAX in Stake.
+Users can delegate AVAX to an already established node on the Avalanche Network.
+Please view this article to learn how to delegate AVAX in Core's Stake.

 NOTE: Delegating on the Avalanche network requires a minimum of 25 AVAX.
 For more information about delegating, please view the Staking FAQ.

-Users are able to move their AVAX between the X, P, and C Chains directly through Stake.
+Users can move their AVAX between the X, P, and C-Chains directly through Core's Stake.
 To learn more about the functionality of each chain, please view this article.
-For more information on how to transfer the AVAX between the X, P, and C Chains, please view this article.
+For more information on transferring the AVAX between the X, P, and C-Chains, please view this article.

 Did this answer your question?